 During his first term as Commissioner Chairman, Mr. Amadio managed Beaver County's government during the worst economic downturn in the last eighty years.
 He has been and continues to work hard -on all of our behalf's- to stabilize the budget and adjust to the continued Federal and State revenue cuts that have been affecting how we do the County's business, while continuing to provide the necessary services to our most vulnerable populations within our communities.

-During his second term as Commissioner Chairman, Mr. Amadio is happy to report there has been no county tax increase during the past seven years, that we have fewer county employees now than in the history of the county in modern times, that we have significantly lowered the county's debt and maintained an A stable bond rating, one of the highest possible, and more importantly that Beaver County in 2015 has a fully funded pension, with a value that has nearly doubled to $300 million.
+During his second term as Commissioner Chairman, Mr. Amadio is happy to report the county did not increase taxes during his eight year tenure, the number of county employees was significantly reduced, the Board considerably lowered the county's debt and maintained an importantly, that in 2015, Beaver County had a fully funded pension, with a value that nearly doubled to $300 million.

 Along with a more efficient and effective government, Commissioner Amadio touts an improved infrastructure positioning us for county growth, a quality of life that is second to none, education and workforce options, partnerships and collaborations within our region, opportunity for all through inclusion, and a bright future for all of our county residents who want to participate!